adam147g/introduction-to-web-applications/lab4/zad2/README.md

    ```bash
    cd path/to/your/project
    ```
-2. Start the application.
+2. Activate the virtual environment if it's not activated yet.<br>
     ```bash
+    venv\Scripts\activate

+3. Run the Flask application:<br>
+    ```bash
     python app.py
-    ```
-3. To test the database using Postman:<br>
+4. To test the database using Postman:<br>
-    3.1 For a GET request to retrieve all persons:<br>
+    4.1 For a GET request to retrieve all persons:<br>
         ```bash
         http://127.0.0.1:5000/persons
         ```<br>
-    3.2 For a GET request to retrieve a specific person (e.g., person with ID 1):<br>
+    4.2 For a GET request to retrieve a specific person (e.g., person with ID 1):<br>
         ```bash
         http://127.0.0.1:5000/persons/1
         ```<br>
-    3.3 For a POST request to add a new person with parameters (name, surname, job):<br>
+    4.3 For a POST request to add a new person with parameters (name, surname, job):<br>
         ```bash
         http://127.0.0.1:5000/persons?name=Jan&surname=Kowalski&job=Dev
         ```<br>
-    3.4 Check if the person has been added by making another GET request:<br>
+    4.4 Check if the person has been added by making another GET request:<br>
         ```bash
         http://127.0.0.1:5000/persons/2
         ```